RDP to a Win 10 Pro PC Joined to Azure AD

 authentication level:i:2

 Save the file and close your text editor.
-Now double click the file and you should get the prompt to log onto the PC, but this time it will be successful.
+Now double click the file and you should get the prompt to log onto the PC and when asked for the username type the user in the following format:

 That's it, your task is complete!